 After college, with more time available, I became an adult education junkie, taking arts and crafts courses one after another over the years—watercolor, bookbinding, Chinese brush painting, printmaking, candlemaking, pottery, and photography—the one that piqued my interest the most and also introduced me to my future husband (my instructor in a darkroom techniques course).
 I even made some money through my photography.

-More recently, as my self-employment gave me flexibility, I have taken courses in paper collage, fabric collage, and watercolor painting, studying the latter with Jean Carbonetti, Robert Noreika, Paul George, Lisa Goren, Nan Feldman, and Janet Hobbs.
-Now, collage and watercolors, along with my ongoing interest in photography, form the core of my artistic pursuits.
+In the past decade, I have taken courses in paper collage, fabric collage, and watercolor painting, studying the latter with Jean Carbonetti, Robert Noreika, Paul George, Lisa Goren, Nan Feldman, and Janet Hobbs.
+Now, collage/mixed media and watercolors, along with my ongoing interest in photography, form the core of my artistic pursuits.

-As I wind down my paid work life, I have the gift of time to be creative.
+As I have wound down my paid work life, I have the gift of time to be creative.
 I live with my photographer husband John in Somerville, Massachusetts.
-When not making art (or attempting to downsize), I enjoy writing fiction, dancing to live music, going to museums and theater, and traveling, which provides me with endless subject matter.
+When not making art (or attempting to downsize), I enjoy writing fiction, keeping a blog on downsizing, dancing to live music, going to museums and theater, and traveling, which provides me with endless subject matter.
+My "Japan Series" is inspired by my travels there many decades ago and my recently published novel, Gina in the Floating World (She Writes Press, 2018).